linea-it/dri/Instalation.md

 POSTGRES_DB=postgres
 ```

-## Setting Database Params

-This step is needed only to use oracle or postgresql database.
-The default sqlite is pre-configured in the repository files

-###  Postgresql
-Considering a new installation in a development environment with the postgresql + q3c database.

 Starting the database container alone, the first time will create the pg_data and pg_backups directory and create the user based on the POSTGRES_DB and POSTGRES_PASSWORD environment variables both with default value 'postgres' the user created is also 'postgres'